ZeyLogger/balls/README.md

 # balls
-I am probably going to use this for random stuff, and maybe something useful
+not using this, but I was going to make it private, I don't want to remove it because funny name and because its my first repository